Feeling blessed - The Martha's Vineyard Times

 To the Editor:

 2019 brought many blessings into my life.
-Most importantly was the arrival of my 21-year-old nephew.
-Needing support, guidance and many services, I turned to our Island resources for help.
-I would not have been able to advocate and care for my nephew, and myself, without the amazing groups and individuals here on Island.
+Most important was the arrival of my 21-year-old nephew.
+Needing support, guidance, and many services, I turned to our Island resources for help.
+I would not have been able to advocate and care for my nephew, and myself, without the amazing groups and individuals here on-Island.

 With deep affection,